swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 Macros are a source-to-source transformation tool that have no effect on API resilience.

+## Future Directions

+There are a lot of potential directions one could take macros, both by expanding the scope of expresssion macros and

 ## Alternatives considered

 (To be written as alternatives get discussed)

+## Revision History

+* Revisions from the first pitch:
+  * Rename `MacroEvaluationContext` to `MacroExpansionContext`.
+  * Remove `MacroResult` and instead allow macros to emit diagnostics via the macro expansion context.
+  * Remove `sourceLocationConverter` from the macro expansion context; it provides access to the whole source file, which interferes with incremental builds.
+  * Rename `ExpressionMacro.apply` to `expansion(of:in)` to make it clear that it's producing the expansion of a syntax node within a given context.
+  * Remove the implementations of `#column`, as well as the implication that things like `#line` can be implemented with macros.
+Based on the above changes, they cannot.
+  * Introduce a new section providing declarations of macros for the various `#` expressions that exist in the language, but will be replaced with (built-in) macros.

 ## Acknowledgments

-Richard Wei implemented the compiler plugin mechanism on which the current implementation of macros depends.
-John McCall provided numerous insights into the design and practical implementation of macros.
+Richard Wei implemented the compiler plugin mechanism on which the prototype implementation depends, as well as helping identify use cases.
+John McCall and Becca Royal-Gordon provided numerous insights into the design and practical implementation of macros.